Neko3000/Iris.iOS/README.md

 ## Dependencies
-[Alamofire](https://github.com/Alamofire/Alamofire) and [SwfityJSON](https://github.com/SwiftyJSON/SwiftyJSON) are used to handle Network requests.
+For handling Network requests, we used famouse [Alamofire](https://github.com/Alamofire/Alamofire) and [SwfityJSON](https://github.com/SwiftyJSON/SwiftyJSON) in this project.</br>
-And we also used some fantastic UI controls in this project, likes [TwicketSegmentedControl](https://github.com/twicketapp/TwicketSegmentedControl), [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView)...
+And we also used some fantastic UI controls, likes [TwicketSegmentedControl](https://github.com/twicketapp/TwicketSegmentedControl), [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView)...

 Pods have been included: